iLogo to come

 - lots more enhancements to improve speed, reliability, admin, etc.

-By A Single Drop Posted on Thu 05 Jun 2008, about 14 years ago
+By A Single Drop Posted on Thu 05 Jun 2008, over 14 years ago

 I would be interested to know a little more about the organization's work prior to doing water projects.
 What are the implementation and advocacy strategies that the organization uses ensure maintenance, education and sustainability.

-By Tanzania Mission to the Poor and Disabled (PADI) Posted on Wed 11 Jun 2008, about 14 years ago
+By Tanzania Mission to the Poor and Disabled (PADI) Posted on Wed 11 Jun 2008, over 14 years ago

 Dear all, here is the clarification on the Water well Project Sustainability: